-Before you get started, it’s a good idea to send the CAES Office of Communications and Creative Services a short note letting them know about your project.
+Before you get started, it’s a good idea to send the CAES Office of Marketing and Communications a short note letting them know about your project.
 They can help manage your YouTube account, advise on video production methods, and offer services including hosting, captioning, and marketing.

 This 5-step tutorial covers the basic steps to create and publish short videos on Extension websites.
 It is assumed that the audience has a basic knowledge of YouTube and smart phones.